alexbt/sample-spring-boot-zookeeper-embedded/README.md

 What's up with this repo ?
 -------------------
 This project is me playing around with Zookeeper.
-Keep in mind that I'm not an export on this product.
 This sample project uses :
 * spring-boot
 * Apache's (Netflix's) Curator API to deal with Zookeeper
 * XD Dirt's Embedded Zookeeper (so no need to install anything)